-Basic Writing II ENG 051
+ENG 051 Basic Writing II

-ENG 050 with grade "S" Level I Prerequisites: ENG 000 Corequisites: 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: ENG 050 with grade "S" Corequisites: ENG 000 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 This class is not intended for students who speak English as their second language.
 This is a continuation of English 050, and inexperienced writers will gain confidence writing formal English sentences and paragraphs in and out of class.
 Students will complete more advanced individual and Writing Center assignments.
 Satisfactory/unsatisfactory grading is used.
-Satisfactory completion of ENG 051 is required to advance to ENG 090 and will raise your Academic Writing level to 3.
+Satisfactory completion of ENG 051 is required to advance to ENG 090 and will raise the student's Academic Writing level to 3.

-Writing Fundamentals I ENG 090
+ENG 090 Writing Fundamentals I

-Level I Prerequisites: Academic Reading Level 3; Academic Writing Level 3 only ENG 000 Corequisites: 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading Level 3; Academic Writing Level 3 only Corequisites: ENG 000 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours